pec1985/TiDraggable/README.md

    var view = Ti.Draggable.createView({ _props });
 ```

-To create an infite scroll view, create it like this:
+To create an infinite scroll view, create it like this:
 ```
    var scroll = Ti.Draggable.createInfiniteScroll({ _props });
 ```

 Treat both of these views as a normal Ti.UI.Views.
-For the dragable view, keep in mind that it has the draggable properties already build in; if nothing is specified, it will be draggable all over the screen.
+For the draggable view, keep in mind that it has the draggable properties already build in; if nothing is specified, it will be draggable all over the screen.

 ## Draggable View Properties:

-### These will make the view slide to their coresponding positions
+### These will make the view slide to their corresponding positions

 * maxLeft: (int)
 * minLeft: (int)